My postcard should have already been received! What should I do?

 - the recipient is not able to check (or does not receive) their mail daily

 Traveling time depends on the postal system of the respective countries so while some postcards may arrive after a few days, it is not uncommon that postcards take over a month to arrive.
-If 30 days have passed since the date in which you've mailed your card, we advise you to contact the recipient through private message and ask whether the postcard has arrived (the ID might be blurred, illegible, etc.).
-Please note that you cannot ask members to register your postcards before it arrives in their mailbox.
+If a long time has passed (ie: more than a month) since the date in which you've mailed your card, you may try to contact the recipient through private message to ask whether the postcard has arrived (the ID might be blurred, illegible, etc.).
+Please note that you cannot ask members to register your postcard before it arrives in their mailbox.

 After 60 days, unregistered postcards will be set to expired status and you will be able to request another address.